nilpay/oss/docs/oss.md

 - `service_provider`: The identifier for the service provider (required)
 - `cashout_provider`: The cash out provider (optional, either "nil" or "bok", defaults to "nil")
 - `beneficiary`: Details of the beneficiary (optional)
-- `service_provider_id`: An optional reference id from the service provider (in case service provider want to pass extra logic beyond uuid)
+- `service_provider_transaction_id`: An optional reference id from the service provider (in case service provider want to pass extra logic beyond uuid)

 ### Required Fields
 - `uuid`